Hampton Park Proudly Presents Disney’s Aladdin Jr!

 Debating at Hampton Park Secondary College is run through the Debaters Association of Victoria Inc (DAV).

-We have a very committed group of junior and senior team debaters who meet regularly very Wednesday in the FLS to plan for their debates with the help of teachers and student leaders.
+We have a very committed group of senior students who meet regularly to prepare as team for debates.
 The topics can be seen or secret.
 For secret topics, teams arrive one hour earlier, in which time they prepare for the debate with their team and two other people who are not teachers or parents.

 Camps and Extra Curricular Activities